stockc/mnug/public/speakers.md

     David Amend is an enterprise Web Developer in Java in the financial business.
     Since 5 years he is passionate about evaluating frontend architectures and combining existing JavaScript tools to create proven Frameworks.

+*   <a name="davidd"></a>
+    **David Dasenbrook**
+    David Dasenbrook has a PhD in physics and a passion for agile web development.
+He works for TNG Technology Consulting in Munich and currently modernizes the web frontend for a national telecommunications service provider.

 *   <a name="davidm"></a>
     **David Maier**
     David has a strong Database and Software Engineering background.